dpw257/aws_data_pipeline_image_sharing/README.md

 Set up the Kafka REST Proxy on your EC2 client machine.
 Install the Confluent package for the Kafka REST Proxy on your EC2 client machine, then start the REST proxy.

-In Databricks, run the notebook s3_bucket_to_databricks.ipynb to access, clean and analyse the Pinterest data.
+In Databricks, run the notebook `s3_bucket_to_databricks.ipynb` to access, clean and analyse the Pinterest data.

 ### 2. Streamed data
-If yours AWS account has not been provided with access to a MWAA environment Databricks-Airflow-env and its S3 bucket, you must create an API token in Databricks to connect to your AWS account, set up the MWAA-Databricks connection and create a requirements.txt file.
+If your AWS account doesn't have access to a MWAA environment Databricks-Airflow-env and its S3 bucket, you must create an API token in Databricks to connect to your AWS account, set up the MWAA-Databricks connection and create a requirements.txt file.

-Create a DAG file and upload it to the dags folder in your S3 bucket for MWAA.
-Then manually trigger the DAG and check it runs successfully.
+Upload the DAG file `129076a9eaf9_dag.py` to the dags folder in your S3 bucket for MWAA.
+Then manually trigger the DAG on Amazon Managed Workflows for Apache Airflow (MWAA) and check it runs successfully.

 Using Kinesis Data Streams, create three data streams, one for each Pinterest table (pin, geo, user).
 Copy the ARN of your Kinesis access role from the IAM console under Roles.
 This is the ARN you should use when setting up the Execution role for the integration point of all the methods.
 Your API should be able to invoke the following actions: